Derpford/pathways/pathways.md

 - Resistance, increasing the cost of your foes' attacks by 1
 - A bonus to a specific stat

 The Equipment may require you to use a Path with a specific attack stat, or to have a stat above a certain amount, to gain the Equipment's bonus.
-Equipment may provide more than one bonus, but broadly speaking, it will either provide benefits to your attacks or to your defenses--not both, though in some cases your offense may *become* your defense.
+Equipment may provide more than one bonus, but broadly speaking, it will either provide benefits to your attacks or to your defenses--not both.